Menu

 As well as warmer weather, the summer months usher in longer days, perfect for soaking up the scenery.
 And what scenery!

 In the Swiss Alps, lofty mountains, glittering glaciers and idyllic wildflower meadows are waiting for you.
-Elsewhere, you’ll find turquoise lakes, historic chateaus and celebrated vineyards.
+Elsewhere, you’ll find turquoise lakes, historic chateaux and celebrated vineyards.
 Not to mention cities, towns and villages brimming with old-world Swiss charm.

 First cliff walk, Grindelwald, Switzerland